RLavigne42/Signals-in-the-Static/Episode_02/Narration_02.md

+### Episode 02: Rituals of Entry

-This is Charlotte, broadcasting from the Red Griffin Inn in Oakhaven.
+This is **Charlotte**, broadcasting from **The Red Griffin Inn** in **Oakhaven**.

-You’re tuned to **Signals in the Static**—a radio serial from the Disconnected Frontier, where the old world survives in scraps of song, half-remembered slogans, and doors that only open for the right kind of believer.
+You’re tuned to **“Signals in the Static”**—a radio serial from the **Disconnected Frontier**, where the old world survives in scraps of song, half-remembered slogans, and doors that only open for the right kind of believer.

-Tonight’s installment brings us to a place that calls itself the Glitch Palace.
+Tonight’s installment brings us right up to the neon threshold of the Glitch Palace.

-The sign out front can’t quite hold together—GLITCH PALACE—buzzing and stuttering like it’s trying to remember what it used to be.
-Neon spills across the street and turns dust into glitter.
-Somewhere inside, synth bass thumps like a second heartbeat.
+The sign out front couldn’t quite hold together—**GLITCH PALACE**—buzzing and stuttering like it was trying to remember what it used to be.
+Neon spilled across the street, turning the dust into glitter.
+Somewhere inside, synth bass thumped like a second heartbeat.

-Alex steps out first, letting the light wash over his battered jacket like a stage cue.
-He doesn’t reach for a map.
-He doesn’t flash a relic.
-He just meets the bouncer’s mirrored shades with the calm of someone who’s spent years living in other people’s decades.
+Alex stepped out first, letting the light wash over his battered jacket like a stage cue.
+He didn’t reach for a map.
+He didn’t flash a relic.
+He just met the bouncer’s mirrored shades with the calm of someone who’s spent years living in other people’s decades.

-The taller Nostalgist cracks his knuckles once.
+The taller Nostalgist cracked his knuckles once.

 “State.
 Your.
 Vibe.”

-Alex takes a breath that tastes like dust and ozone, and answers in a practiced, friendly cadence.
+Alex took a breath that tasted like dust and ozone, and answered in a practiced, friendly cadence.

 “If the world ended in the eighties, then we’re all still on side B. You don’t skip tracks—you flip the tape.”

-For a moment, the only sound is the flicker-buzz of the sign and the distant music behind the door.
+For a moment, the only sound was the flicker-buzz of the sign and the distant music behind the door.

-The bouncer’s mouth twitches—almost a smile.
+The bouncer’s mouth twitched—almost a smile.

 “Cute.
 But cute ain’t entry.”

-He jerks his chin toward a hand-painted placard nailed to a speaker cabinet:
+He jerked his chin toward a hand-painted placard nailed to a speaker cabinet.
+It read: *RITUALS OF ENTRY.
+THE PASSWORD: 80s TRIVIA.
+THE CHALLENGE: HIGH SCORE.
+THE BARTER: RELIC OFFERING.*

-*RITUALS OF ENTRY*
-*THE PASSWORD (80s TRIVIA)*
-*THE CHALLENGE (HIGH SCORE)*
-*THE BARTER (RELIC OFFERING)*

-He taps the first line with the cassette he’s been spinning.
+He tapped the first line with the cassette he’d been spinning.

 “Password, then.
 One question.
 No stalling.”

-The shorter bouncer leans in, voice low like a DJ cueing a track.
+The shorter bouncer leaned in, his voice low like a DJ cueing a track.

 “Name the movie where the kid says: ‘Roads?
 Where we’re going, we don’t need roads.’
 And—bonus—what’s the car?”

-Mila’s eyes flash with recognition.
-Nolan’s gaze keeps drifting to the rooftop line, shoulders tight, like he’s counting angles and exits instead of listening to the game.
+Mila’s eyes flashed with instant recognition.
+But Nolan’s gaze kept drifting to the rooftop line, his shoulders tight, like he was counting angles and exits instead of listening to the game.

-Across the street, a shape shifts behind a broken billboard—
+Because across the street, a shape shifted behind a broken billboard.

-Then stills.
+Then stilled.

 Watching.

-Alex can feel it: the longer they linger at the door, the more likely the wrong eyes clock their gear, their faces, their intent.
-The Glitch Palace bouncers aren’t just testing trivia.
-They’re testing control.
-They want to know who’s real, and who’s trouble.
+Alex could feel it: the longer they lingered at the door, the more likely the wrong eyes would clock their gear, their faces, their intent.
+The Glitch Palace bouncers weren’t just testing trivia.
+They were testing control.
+They wanted to know who was real, and who was trouble.

-And now the moment hangs on a single answer.
+And now, the moment hangs on a single answer.

-So tell me—what happens next?
+So tell me, traveler—what happens next?

-Does **Alex**:

-- Answer clean and fast—give the quote’s movie title and the car, with a Nostalgist flourish.
+Will **Alex** answer clean and fast, delivering the movie title and the car with a true Nostalgist flourish?

-- Play it diplomatic—answer the movie, admit the car with a grin, and offer a follow-up reference to prove authenticity.
+Will he play it diplomatic, answering the movie with a grin, and offering a follow-up reference to prove his authenticity?

+Will **Nolan** silently signal Alex to wrap it up, stepping between his crew and the street to keep his eyes locked on whatever is hunting from the rooftops?

-- Let Mila whisper the answer and add a tiny “vibe tag,” a second related reference, to lock the bouncers into letting them through before the watcher decides to move.
+Or will **Mila** whisper the answer to Alex, adding her own tiny vibe tag to lock the bouncers into letting them through before the watcher decides to make a move?

-This is Charlotte, signing off from the Red Griffin Inn.
+This is **Charlotte**, signing off from **The Red Griffin Inn**.
 Keep your voice steady at the door.
 And keep one ear on the street.